ABOUT EVIDENTIA

 AAT supervision

 AAT reviewed 327 supervised firms and found almost one in four non-compliant.
-Its breach findings included weaknesses in initial CDD, ongoing CDD, policy reviews, and PSC checks.
+Its breach findings included weaknesses in initial CDD, ongoing due diligence, policy reviews, and PSC checks.

 HM Treasury reported that PBS sampling of medium and low-risk supervised firms still found non-compliance, including inadequate CDD, weak client risk records, and firm-wide risk assessment issues.